YugiLab/Publications/Okamoto2021/README.md

 Rplot contains files for drawing Fig2a~c and consists of the files below:

 * fig2a.R
+* fig2a_percent.R
 * fig2b_layer1.R
 * fig2c_layer2.R

 The scripts will generate barplots using R. Please follow the steps below:
 1. Run "fig2a.R".
 (The data in this script comes from "dataFIXME_lipid_genes.txt")
+2. Run "fig2a_percent.R".
+(The data in this script comes from "dataFIXME_lipid_genes.txt")
-2. Run "fig2b_layer1.R".
+3. Run "fig2b_layer1.R".
 (The data in this script comes from "dataFIXME_promoter_TFBS_DEGs.txt","dataFIXME_enhancer_TFBS_DEGs.txt","dataFIXME_promoterenhancer_TFBS_DEGs.txt")
-3. Run "fig2c_layer2.R".
+4. Run "fig2c_layer2.R".
 (The data in this script comes from "dataFIXME_promoter_TFBS_DEGs2.txt","dataFIXME_enhancer_TFBS_DEGs2.txt","dataFIXME_promoterenhancer_TFBS_DEGs2.txt")

 ## Fig 3
 ### TFTGs_and_TFclasses
-TFTGs_and_TFclasses contains subdirectories "Data1~15".
+TFTGs_and_TFclasses contains subdirectories "Data1~7, 9, 10, 11, 12, 14".
 Each subdirectory contains the files below:

 * target_gene.sh
 * README.md